Health Care Response to Violence Against Women

 The program, under the direction of the violence prevention coordinator, collaborates to:

-- assist with activities during Sexual Assault Awareness Month, which is held during every April,
+- assist with activities during Sexual Assault Awareness Month which is held during every April, and Domestic Violence Awareness Month held in October;

-- arrange training and technical assistance to health care providers seeking to improve their facility's response to domestic abuse and sexual assault, and
+- arrange training and technical assistance to health care providers seeking to improve their facility's response to intimate partner violence and sexual assault;

 - support the development of Sexual Assault Nurse Examiner/Sexual Assault Response Teams in Iowa.